Random cubic planar graphs converge to the Brownian sphere: Skeleton decomposition for quasi-simple triangulations

 \subsection{Decomposition of quasi-simple triangulations of the 1-gon into simple components}

-Let $\cQ$ be the family of quasi-simple triangulations of the 1-gon, where the size-parameter is the number of inner vertices.
+{t@\textbf{rooted simple planar triangulations}!tglpointa@\ttt{$\cTc$}{with a marked inner vertex}} {t@\textbf{rooted simple planar triangulations}!tglpointa@\ttt{$\cTt$}{with a marked inner edge}} {t@\textbf{rooted simple planar triangulations}!tglpointa@\ttt{$\cTct$}{with a marked inner edge incident to the root vertex}} {t@\textbf{rooted simple planar triangulations}!tglpointa@\ttt{$\cTtm$}{with a marked inner edge non incident to the root vertex}} {i@\textbf{quasi-simple triangulations of the $p$-gon}!of the $1$-gon!a@$\cQ=\cup_n \kQ_{n,1}$} Let $\cQ$ be the family of quasi-simple triangulations of the 1-gon, where the size-parameter is the number of inner vertices.
 Let \cTc, \cTt, \cTct, \cTtm be the families of rooted simple triangulations with respectively a marked inner vertex, a marked inner edge, and a marked inner edge incident (resp. not incident) to the root vertex, where the size-parameter is the number of vertices minus 2 (which is also half the number of faces).
-We use a decomposition of $\cQ$ described in~\cite[Sec.3.2]{albenque2014symmetric} (decomposition along the nested sequence of 1-cycles and 2-cycles) that yields $\cQ=\kX\cdot\kU$, where the families $\kU,\kV$ admit the following decomposition-grammar:
+We use a decomposition of $\cQ$ described in~\cite[Sec.3.2]{albenque2014symmetric} (decomposition along the nested sequence of 1-cycles and 2-cycles) that yields $\cQ=\kX\cdot\kU$, where the families $\kU,\kV$ admit the following decomposition-grammar\footnote{We use extensively decomposition grammars in this section, and recall that they automatically give corresponding equations for the associated generating series, see~\cite[ch.1]{flajolet2009analytic}.
+Disjoint union (denoted by $+$), cartesian product (denoted by $\cdot$) and sequence operators (denoted by $\mathrm{Seq})$ for decompositions grammar correspond respectively to addition, multiplication and $x\mapsto \frac{1}{1-x}$ for generating series.}:

 with $\kX$ an atom that accounts for $1$ in the size.

 This system can easily be turned into a regular expression for $\kU=\cQ$ involving only the ``terminal families'' \cTc, \cTt, \cTct, \cTtm (as well as the atom-family $\kX$).
 Note that the second line gives